csdojo-defaang/defaang/README.md

 ## How to deploy the application to Vercel

-1. Ensure you have a vercel account if not signup for one [here](https://vercel.com/).
+1. Ensure you have a vercel account if not sign up for one [here](https://vercel.com/).

 2. Import the project into vercel.